matthewgeorgy/Embedded-Systems/README.md

 "c" contains the actual source code that was written in C. These are the actual files that we wrote, and there are clearly many of them.
 This project was 1.5 months long, requiring us to write different source codes to accomplish different tasks.
+Hence, the source code for one file might look completely different from the source code in another file.

 "lst" contains the assembly code (compiled from the C source code files).
 Not all of the C files have a corresponding .lst file, and not all .lst files